hubiepisteme/test/README.md

 # test
-This is repository for special purposes, test puposes.
+This is repository for special purposes, test purposes.

 Thats what i would like to explain.